-Firstly, we would like to assure all of our clients that we are closely monitoring the situation, and the policies that are being released by our cruise line and airline partners.
+Firstly, we would like to assure all of our clients that we are closely monitoring the situation, and the policies that are being released by the UK government and by our cruise line and airline partners.
 If your booking is affected we will ensure that we communicate all relevant information to you as quickly as possible, and you may also receive notifications directly from the cruise line you are travelling with.

-On 17th March 2020 the FCO advised against all but essential foreign travel for the next 30 days.
-The situation is constantly evolving, and travel advice is subject to change without notice - please visit the FCO website for the latest guidance.
+The situation continues to evolve, and travel advice is subject to change without notice - please visit the FCDO website for the latest guidance.

-Should there be any changes to your itinerary, or if your cruise has been cancelled, we will help with amend any arrangements, and we will liaise with the cruise lines to make sure that you are clear on the options available to you.
+If your cruise is cancelled due to the pause in operations, or if there are changes to your itinerary, we will liaise with the cruise lines to make sure that you are clear on the options available to you.

-Many airlines have suspended flights in response to global travel restrictions.
-We are closely monitoring this and, should there be any changes affecting your upcoming travel, we will inform you of the options available to you.
+Airlines have begun to operate more services, reintroducing routes when travel restrictions are lifted.
+We are closely monitoring this, and should there be any changes affecting your upcoming travel, we will inform you of the options available to you.

 Cruise line coronavirus policies